Techie + Gamers

 10. Pitches can last hours

 Pitches are much longer than the eight minutes viewers watch.
 On average pitches last around 45 minutes to an hour but in certain cases they can go on for two hours.
-Michael Tseng of Plate Topper delivered a pitch that lasted two and a half hours.
+Michael Tseng from Plate Topper delivered a pitch that lasted two and a half hours.

 11. On-set psychiatrist